prapanna2468/Genetic_Algorithm/README.md

-#Genetic Algorithm
+#Genetic Algorithm for Smart Grid Energy Optimization
-Genetic Algorithm for Smart Grid Energy Optimization This project implements a Genetic Algorithm (GA) to solve a constrained optimization problem focused on smart grid energy distribution.
+This project implements a Genetic Algorithm (GA) to solve a constrained optimization problem focused on smart grid energy distribution.
 It demonstrates how heuristic optimization techniques can minimize costs, reduce losses, and fulfill energy demand effectively in a real-world scenario.

 Overview